-ISA (Inter Stage Adapter), DSPSE-ISA (Deep Space Program Science Experiment - Inter Stage Adapter)
+ISA (Inter Stage Adapter), DSPSE-ISA (Deep Space Program Science Experiment - Inter Stage Adapter) was an instrumented upperstage and payload adaptor, which acted as test bed for radiation damage studies.

 The Clementine Interstage Adapter Satellite (ISAS) was the lunar transfer booster used to propel the Clementine spacecraft to the Moon from Earth orbit.
 After boosting Clementine into a lunar transfer orbit, the ISAS was left in a highly elliptical (~300 × 127,000) Earth orbit with an inclination of 67 degrees.
 From this orbit the ISAS passed regularly through the Van Allen radiation belts and regions containing space debris, as well as interplanetary radiation and micrometeorite environments.
 To study these regions and to perform engineering studies to complement those aboard Clementine, the ISAS was equipped with an instrument pallet containing a number of experiments.